Mostafa1Mahmoud/Mostafa1Mahmoud/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm an undergrad student at my final year in Faculty of Engineering Computer Systems Department.
+- A senior student at Faculty of Engineering studing Computer Systems.
-- I’m currently working on my graduation project which is a VANET (Vehicle Adhock Networking) security system 🔭.
+- Currently working on a VANET (Vehicle Adhock Networking) security system 🔭 for my graduation project.
-- I’m looking to collaborate on open source projects 👯.
+- Eager to contribute to your open source projects 👯.
 ### Expriences and Activities:
-  - I'm an ECPC (Egyption Collage Programming Contest) Contestant I have participated twice.
+  - Participated twice at ECPC (Egyption Collegiate Programming Contest).
-  - The First Time i participated in The ECPC i didn't make it to the Finals but in the Second time i made it and got the 80th place out of 1800 teams.
+  - Although I didn't make it to the finals the first time, I made it to the finals on my second try and got the 80th place with my team out of 1800 teams.
-  - Now I Instruct and help new commers in the competitve programming field and Intending to participate for the third time and aim to get to the Top Ten teams.
+  - Now I help new commers to get started in competitve programming field, and I am intending to participate for the third time and the goal is to get to the Top Ten teams.
-  - I'm an Embedded Instructor for new commers in Shoubra Racing Team which is a racing team compete in the field of Electerical racing cars and i'm the Embedded Developer in The Team.
-  - The Team Participate in the competition Electric Vehicle Rally (EVER) is an energy efficiency competition which is held on the scope of Egypt.
+  - Head of embbeded software development sub-team of Shoubra Racing Team, where I design and develope software for EVs (Electric Vehicles).
+  - Embbeded software instructor for new members of Shoubra Racing Team.
+  - The Team participate in various local and global students EV competitions, we recenly got 2nd place overall and 1st place for Electric sub-team in GEVC (Global Electric Vehicle Challenge).

 ### How to reach me 📫: